siyi424/SnippetNote/README.md

 ## Usage

-1. Open a project in Visual Studio Code.
+1. Open a project in Visual Studio Code
 2. Select a piece of code.
 3. Right-click the selected code snippet and choose `SnippetNote: Insert a new code snippet`.
 4. Enter a title for the code snippet in the input box.